Skip to main content

 The Approach

-Implemented a complete ML pipeline including exploratory data analysis with correlation heatmaps, feature importance ranking, and distribution analysis.
-Data preprocessing with StandardScaler normalisation and stratified train-test splits.
-Trained 9 model configurations: Random Forest (default, depth-limited, sample-constrained), SVM (RBF, linear, tuned RBF), and Neural Networks (simple, with dropout, wider architecture).
-Evaluation using accuracy, precision, recall, F1-score, ROC-AUC, and confusion matrices.
+Full ML pipeline: exploratory analysis with correlation heatmaps, feature importance ranking, and distribution plots.
+Preprocessing used StandardScaler normalisation and stratified train-test splits.
+The nine configurations were Random Forest (default, depth-limited, sample-constrained), SVM (RBF, linear, tuned RBF), and Neural Network (simple, with dropout, wider).
+I evaluated with accuracy, precision, recall, F1, ROC-AUC, and confusion matrices.

 Outcome

-Random Forest with sample constraints achieved the highest accuracy at 85.25%, with chest pain type (cp), maximum heart rate (thalachh), and number of major vessels (caa) identified as the most predictive features.
-Neural networks showed tendency to overfit on the small dataset despite dropout regularisation.
-Comprehensive Jupyter notebook with visualisations, statistical analysis, and reproducible results.
+Random Forest with sample constraints came out on top at 85.25%.
+Chest pain type (cp), max heart rate (thalachh), and number of major vessels (caa) were the most predictive features.
+The neural networks overfit on a dataset this small even with dropout, which lined up with what I expected.
+Everything sits in one Jupyter notebook with visualisations and reproducible runs.

 More Projects